Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Introduction

 where $u = u(t, x)$ with $(t,x)\in[0,\infty)\times\mathbb{S}^{d-1}$ is a function of time $t$ and spatial variable $x\in \mathbb{S}^{d-1}$, $\mathbf{L}$ is a constant-coefficient linear differential operator, and $\mathbf{N}$ is a constant-coefficient nonlinear differential (or non-differential) operator of lower order.
-Many applications in science and engineering, especially simulations of the combination of two or more different physical processes, require smooth solutions of specific cases of (\ref{equ:PDE}).
-In this paper, we focus on the Allen--Cahn equation
+Although our primary focus is on the sphere, the proposed numerical method can be readily extended to other compact manifolds and even Euclidean domains, provided an orthogonal polynomial basis is available.
+This adaptability broadens the method's applicability beyond the sphere.